christoph2/cxcp/docs/tutorial.rst

 ========

 This tutorial gives you a practical, step-by-step path to get a BlueParrot XCP slave running on
-- Arduino boards (Ethernet/WiFi or CAN shields, and optional serial SXI)
+- Arduino boards (serial SXI, Ethernet/WiFi or CAN shields)
 - Raspberry Pi Pico (RP2040)

-It focuses on minimal configuration in your `xcp_config.h`, building/flashing, and connecting from an XCP master.
+It focuses on minimal configuration in your `xcp_config.h`, building/flashing, and connecting from an XCP client.
 For a full description of all configuration options, see :doc:`options`.

 Quick overview